Deng Shudi

-Deng Shudi (邓书弟 (Dèng Shūdì); born September 10, 1991) is a Chinese artistic gymnast.
+Deng Shudi (邓书弟 (鄧書弟, Dèng Shūdì); born September 10, 1991) is a Chinese artistic gymnast.
 He competed for the Chinese national team at the 2014 and 2015 World Championships.

-World Championships
+Gymnastics career

-At the 2014 World Artistic Gymnastics Championships in Nanning, China, Deng competed on all six apparatuses in the Men's Team Final, contributing a total score of 89.914 to the team's first-place finish.
-Individually, he finished sixth in the all-around with a score of 89.732 and fourth on parallel bars with a score of 15.666.
+At the 2014 World Artistic Gymnastics Championships in Nanning, China, Deng competed on all six apparatuses in the men's team final, contributing a total score of 89.914 to the team's first-place finish.
+Individually, he finished sixth in the all-around with a score of 89.732 and fourth in parallel bars with a score of 15.666.

 In 2015, Deng competed at the 2015 World Artistic Gymnastics Championships in Glasgow.
-In the team final, Deng competed on floor (14.966), rings (14.600), vault (15.233) and parallel bars (16.066), contributing to the Chinese team's third-place finish behind Japan and Great Britain.
-He came third in the individual all-around with a score of 90.099, which was The first medal in men's all-around at World Championships or Olympics level for China since Yang Wei won the all-around title at the 2008 Beijing Olympics seven years ago.
-Deng also tied with Oleg Stepko for a bronze medal on parallel bars, and finished fourth on floor exercise.
+In the team final, he competed in floor (14.966), rings (14.600), vault (15.233) and parallel bars (16.066), contributing to the Chinese team's third-place finish behind Japan and Great Britain.
+He came third in the individual all-around with a score of 90.099, which was the first medal in men's all-around at World Championships or Olympics level for China since Yang Wei won the all-around title at the 2008 Beijing Olympics seven years prior.
+Deng also tied with Oleg Stepko for a bronze medal in parallel bars, and finished fourth in floor exercise.

-In 2018, he won the Artistic Gymnastics Men's Rings with the score of 14.750 at the 18th Asian Games in Jakarta, Indonesia.
+In 2018, he won the artistic gymnastics men's rings with a score of 14.750 at the 18th Asian Games in Jakarta, Indonesia.